satriop12/Project_Cyclistic_BikeShare/README.md

 Navigating Success for Cyclistic Bike-Share.
-Preparing Datasets using Python, Processing Datasets using SQLite3.
+Preparing Datasets using Python, Processing and Analyzing Datasets using SQLite3.
 Followed by data visualization with Tableau and Share the Analysis with PowerPoint.

 This project aims to: